TnTech-ECE/S25_Team4_MyCapstoneProject/Conceptual Design.md

 Advantages:
 - Low Cost: Affordable components make these systems budget friendly.
-- Customizability: Flexible design options allow for adaptation to specific needs.
+- Customizability: The flexible design options allow for tailored solutions to meet specific needs.
 - Educational Value: Building a DIY system offers valuable hands-on experience.
 Disadvantages:
-- Lack of Accuracy and Durability: Often built with low-cost sensors, which may degrade over time.
+- Lack of Accuracy and Durability: These systems are often built with inexpensive sensors, which can diminish in performance over time.
+- High Maintenance: They require regular adjustments and troubleshooting to stay operational.
 - Limited Data Management: Typically lacks advanced data processing and cloud integration.
-- High Maintenance: Requires frequent adjustments and troubleshooting.
 ________________________________________

-Industrial Solutions
+#### Industrial Solutions
-Industrial-grade greenhouse monitoring systems are comprehensive and precise, designed for large-scale commercial operations.
-Some notable solutions include:
+Industrial-grade greenhouse monitoring systems offer comprehensive and precise data, tailor-made for large-scale commercial operations.
+Below is the analysis of some notable options:
-1. iGrow 800 Environmental Controller
+1. **iGrow 800 Environmental Controller**

-   - Cost: $4,145.00
+   - **Cost:** $4,145.00

-   - Pros: Advanced environmental monitoring (temperature, humidity, CO₂).
+   - **Pros:** Provides advanced environmental monitoring for temperature, humidity, and CO₂.

-   - Cons:
+   - **Cons:**
       - High cost makes it impractical for small to mid-sized greenhouses.
       - Does not include oxygen monitoring.
-      - Complexity may require specialized training.
+      - Its complexity may necessitate specialized training.
-2. WIFI Greenhouse Monitoring System from ACF Greenhouses
+2. **WIFI Greenhouse Monitoring System from ACF Greenhouses**
-   - Cost: $69.00
+   - **Cost:** $69.00
-   - Pros: Affordable and easy to set up.
+   - **Pros:** Affordable and simple to set up.
-   - Cons:
+   - **Cons:
      - Limited functionality, lacking advanced features like oxygen monitoring and light intensity sensors.
-      - Inconsistent data coverage due to WiFi dependency.
+      - Data coverage can be inconsistent due to Wi-Fi reliance.
-      - No offline portability.
+      - Not portable for offline use.
-3. Sensaphone 1800 Monitoring System
+3. **Sensaphone 1800 Monitoring System**
-   - Cost: $1,014.95
+   - **Cost:** $1,014.95
-   - Pros: Can monitor up to 8 environmental conditions.
+   - **Pros:** Monitors up to 8 environmental conditions.
-   - Cons:
+   - **Cons:**
-      - High upfront cost.
+      - High initial cost.
-      - Primarily monitoring-focused without automation capabilities.
+      - Primarily focused on monitoring without automation capabilities.
-      - Requires telephone lines, reducing portability.
+      - Requires telephone lines, which limits portability.
-4. ECLIPSE F90 Master Environmental Controller
+4. **ECLIPSE F90 Master Environmental Controller**
-   - Cost: Varies
+   - **Cost:** Varies
-   - Pros: Precise control of temperature, humidity, and CO₂ levels.
+   - **Pros:** Offers precise control of temperature, humidity, and CO₂ levels.

-   - Cons:
+   - **Cons:**
       - Complex setup requiring technical knowledge.
-      - Lacks oxygen and light intensity monitoring.
+      - Lacks monitoring for oxygen and light intensity.
       - No offline data portability.
-5. Monnit Wireless Sensor Systems
+5. **Monnit Wireless Sensor Systems**
-   - Cost: Varies based on configuration
+   - **Cost:** Varies based on configuration
-   - Pros: Comprehensive wireless monitoring for multiple environmental factors.
+   - **Pros:** Provides comprehensive wireless monitoring for multiple environmental factors.
-   - Cons:
+   - **Cons:**
-      - Potentially expensive with multiple sensors.
+      - Can become expensive, especially with multiple sensors.
-      - Wireless connectivity may be unreliable in dense greenhouse setups.
+      - Wireless connectivity may be unreliable in dense greenhouse environments.
       - Lacks offline data collection and oxygen monitoring.
-6. Ceres SunSense™ Controller
+6. **Ceres SunSense™ Controller**
-   - Cost: Custom pricing
+   - **Cost:** Custom pricing
-   - Pros: Advanced monitoring with temperature, humidity, CO₂, and PAR tracking.
+   - **Pros:** Advanced monitoring capabilities including temperature, humidity, CO₂, and PAR tracking.
-   - Cons:
+   - **Cons:**
       - High cost and steep learning curve.
       - No oxygen monitoring or offline data offloading.
-7. EDYCARX CO₂ Controller
+7. **EDYCARX CO₂ Controller**
-   - Cost: Approximately $300
+   - **Cost:** Approximately $300
-   - Pros: Effective CO₂, temperature, and humidity monitoring.
+   - **Pros:** Effectively monitors CO₂, temperature, and humidity.
-   - Cons:
+   - **Cons:**
-      - Focused on CO₂ regulation, requiring additional systems for complete monitoring.
+      - Focused on CO₂ regulation, requiring supplementary systems for complete monitoring.
       - Lacks light intensity and oxygen concentration monitoring.
-8. INKBIRD CO₂ Controllers
+8. **INKBIRD CO₂ Controllers**
-   - Cost: $100 to $400
+   - **Cost:** Ranges from $100 to $400

-   - Pros: Maintains optimal CO₂ levels for plant growth.
+   - **Pros:** Maintains optimal CO₂ levels for plant growth.
-   - Cons:
+   - **Cons:**
-      - Limited scope, primarily CO₂ monitoring.
+      - Limited in scope, primarily focused on CO₂ monitoring.
-      - No comprehensive environmental control or offline data capability.
+      - No comprehensive environmental control or offline data capabilities.
-9. Sensaphone 400 Monitoring System
+9. **Sensaphone 400 Monitoring System**
-   - Cost: $455.00
+   - **Cost:** $455.00
-   - Pros: Monitors four environmental conditions efficiently.
+   - **Pros:** Efficiently monitors four environmental conditions.
-   - Cons:
+   - **Cons:**
-      - Limited monitoring points (only 4), unsuitable for larger greenhouses.
+      - Limited to only four monitoring points, which may not suit larger greenhouses.
       - No light intensity or oxygen monitoring.
       - Lacks offline data portability.
 #### Analysis and Selection

-Existing solutions either lack modularity and scalability or come at a prohibitive cost for small to medium-sized greenhouse operations.
-Additionally, many systems do not offer oxygen monitoring, light intensity tracking, or offline data management, which are crucial for reliable and adaptable greenhouse management.
+Current solutions often lack modularity and scalability or are too costly for small to medium-sized greenhouse operations.
+Furthermore, many systems fall short in offering critical features such as oxygen monitoring, light intensity tracking, and offline data management, which are essential for effective and flexible greenhouse management.

-After evaluating the advantages and disadvantages of current systems, it is clear that a new solution must address the following gaps:
+After evaluating the advantages and disadvantages of existing systems, it becomes clear that a new solution must address the following gaps:
-1. Affordability and Scalability: Suitable for small to mid-sized operations.
+1. **Affordability and Scalability:** Designed to be suitable for small to mid-sized operations.
-2. Modular and Customizable Design: Allowing users to tailor the system to their specific needs.
+2. **Modular and Customizable Design:** Allowing users to tailor the system to meet their specific needs.
-3. Comprehensive Environmental Monitoring: Including temperature, humidity, CO₂, oxygen, and light intensity.
+3. **Comprehensive Environmental Monitoring:** Covering temperature, humidity, CO₂, oxygen, and light intensity.
-4. Offline Data Portability: Ensuring data collection even when Wi-Fi connectivity is lost.
+4. **Offline Data Portability:** Ensuring data collection remains functional even without Wi-Fi connectivity.
-5. Ease of Use and Maintenance: Minimal technical expertise required for installation and operation.
+5. **Ease of Use and Maintenance:** Requiring minimal technical expertise for installation and operation.

-By incorporating these features into a single hybrid solution, the proposed system aims to bridge the gap between DIY and industrial solutions, providing a cost-effective, modular, and robust monitoring system that meets the needs of diverse greenhouse applications.
+By integrating these features into a single hybrid solution, the proposed system aims to bridge the gap between DIY and industrial options, delivering a cost-effective, modular, and robust monitoring system that caters to the diverse needs of greenhouse applications.

 ## High-Level Solution
-The proposed portable sensory network will use three remote units using the ESP32 microcontrollers and a raspberry pi as a central control unit.
-The remote units will each aggregate data via the five sensors (CO2, oxygen, humidity, light intensity, and temperature).
-After the data has been recorded, it will be sent to the central processing unit (raspberry pi) for cloud uploading and data storage through the MQTT protocol.
-Each of the individual units will be powered by batteries through a boost-converter to reach a consistent 3.3 volts.
-As for the power of the central processing unit, it will be powered by the provided 5-volt power supply.
-After the data has been recorded and sent to the central processing unit, the data will be uploaded to a cloud for interfacing through a website.
-The website will give a dashboard view of each of the individual remote units and their respective sensor readings.
+The proposed portable sensory network will consist of three remote units utilizing ESP32 microcontrollers and a Raspberry Pi as the central control unit.
+Each remote unit will aggregate data from five sensors—CO2, oxygen, humidity, light intensity, and temperature.
+These units’ encasement will be 3d printed with PETG filament to ensure moisture and temperature resistance to the box.
+Once the data is recorded, it will be sent to the central processing unit (Raspberry Pi) for cloud uploading and data storage via Wi-Fi.
+The ESP boards and Raspberry Pi are Wi-Fi compatible, so its functionalities will be used.
+Each individual unit will be powered by batteries with a boost converter to maintain a consistent 3.3 volts.
+The central processing unit will receive its power from a standard 5-volt power supply.
+After the data is processed, it will be uploaded to the cloud for interfacing through a dedicated website.
+This website will provide a dashboard view of each of the remote units along with their respective sensor readings.

 ### Hardware Block Diagram